philippe/fixi/README.md

 <a href="#elt__fixi"><code>elt.__fixi</code></a>
 </td>
 <td>
-The MutationObserver that fixi uses to watch for new content to process new fixi-powered elements.
+The event handler created by fixi on fixi-powered elements
 </td>
 </tr>
 </tbody>